 Yes!
 See our Printing Labels with Expiration Dates article to see how to turn this feature on!

-Can I add multiple expiration dates in a batch?
+Can I add multiple expiration dates for the same MSKU in a batch?

 You sure can.
 Check out Adding Items to a Batch With Multiple Expiration Dates for instructions.